 What is an HRA?

+First, let's start with the basics.
 A Health Reimbursement Arrangement allows business owners to reimburse employees for monthly premiums and medical expenses tax-free.
 It’s gaining popularity as an alternative to the "one size fits all" group plans traditionally offered.

 There are three new “flavors” of HRAs that you need to know about.